-There is scope for significantly increasing the mineral resources at Lady Magdalene further, mostly by drilling down-dip extensions, but there is also poor definition of the known, narrow, higher-grade intersections, closer to the surface.
+There is scope for significantly increasing the mineral resource further, mostly by drilling down-dip extensions, but there is also poor definition of the known, narrow, higher-grade intersections, closer to the surface.

-This could be somewhat rectified, by a large program of infill RC resource definition drilling, with selected diamond drilling to better understand the orientation of gold mineralisation in these interpreted highergrade zones.
+This could be somewhat rectified, by a large program of infill RC resource definition drilling, with selected diamond drilling to better understand the orientation of gold mineralisation in these interpreted higher-grade zones.

-In compliance with the requirements of the ASX listing rules, the following information provides further technical detail on the updated Lady Ada mineral resource as discussed in this announcement:
+In compliance with the requirements of the ASX listing rules, the following information provides further technical detail on the updated Lady Magdalene mineral resource as discussed in this announcement: